 How long is The Australian National Brooch Show on for?

-This year The Australian National Brooch Show will again 'tour' to two different venues in Melbourne.
+This year The Australian National Brooch Show will be on for about 2 months: held in Fitzroy, Melbourne.

-• The Second venue will be the Fitzroy Library, (wall display cases) at 128 Moor Street, Fitzroy (Melway ref: 2C B9).
-The show will be open to the public from the 3 August to the 29 September 2016 The Fitzroy Library Hours are: Monday: 10am - 6pm Tuesday: 1pm – 8pm Wednesday: 1pm – 8pm Thursday: 10am – 6pm Friday: 1pm – 6pm Saturday: 10am – 4pm and Sunday: 2pm – 5pm.
+The venue will be the Fitzroy Library, (wall display cases) at 128 Moor Street, Fitzroy (Melway ref: 2C B9).
+The show will be open to the public for about two months, from the 6 July to the 31 August 2018 The Fitzroy Library Hours are: Monday: 10am - 6pm.
+Tuesday / Wednesday / Thursday: 10am – 8pm.
+Friday: 10am – 6pm Saturday: 10am – 4pm and Sunday: 2pm – 5pm.

 Note: Both Library hours are subject to change

 Entry is free for 2018 ( a one off offer) as we received funding to assist.
 Note: ALL artists are to INCLUDE return postage in STAMPS.
 Overseas entrants to pay via paypal for return postage.

 How do I pay my return postage? (overseas entrants)

 ALL Australian entrants are to include return postage with brooches.
 (Australian Postage stamps, not cash) ONLY overseas entrants to pay postage via paypal.
 You can pay your return postage fee by any of these methods - click the Forms-Payments menu at the top.